Umoja subsea cable: The First Subsea Cable to Directly Connect Africa with Australia

 Home ยป Projects ยป Umoja subsea cable: The First Subsea Cable to Directly Connect Africa with Australia

-Google is now looking forward to more magnificent investment in Africa through the Umoja subsea cable system, which will connect South Africa to Australia through the first fiber-optic line.
+Google is now looking forward to more significant investment in Africa through the Umoja subsea cable system, which will connect South Africa to Australia through the first fiber-optic line.
 Umoja subsea cable is to be completed by 2026, also expected to substantially enhance internet capability not only for South Africa but for several other countries in Africa such as Kenya, Uganda, Rwanda, the Democratic Republic of Congo, Zambia and Zimbabwe among others.

 The project, called โ€œUmojaโ€ which is a Swahili word means โ€œunityโ€ and is under Googleโ€™s Africa connect program which include Equiano subsea cable launched in 2023.
 While equiano transports people and merchandise from Europe to South Africa towards the west coastline of the African continent, Umoja spans the eastern part of Africa, and is highly important for connecting Africa to Australia.
 This is to indicate that this will be the first time that a cable will directly link Africa to the Asia-Pacific which will open high-speed internet and reliable connectivity between the two continents.